-As a result of the Business Combination, \$332.4 million of the \$426.9 million of our federal net operating losses may be subject to the limitations of Section 382 of the IRC.
-Although potentially subject to the limitations of Section 382, our management believes it is more likely than not that we will realize the entire \$332.4 million in pretransaction net operating losses in future years.
-The remaining \$94.5 million relates to periods after the Business Combination and would not be subject to Section 382.
+Our management believes that it is more likely than not that we will realize the entire\$144.4 million of net operating losses subject to limitation in future years.
+The remaining \$139.9 million relates to periods after the most recent change in control and would not be subject to Section 382 limitations.

 On December 22, 2017, the Tax Cuts and Jobs Act ("TCJA") was signed into law.
-The TCJA mandates significant changes to U.S. corporate taxation.
+The TCJA mandated significant changes to U.S. corporate taxation.
 Notable legislative changes include a reduction of the corporate tax rate from 35% to 21%, new additional limitations on the tax deductibility of interest, extensive changes to the regime governing the taxation of foreign earnings, immediate deductions for certain investments instead of deductions for depreciation expense over time, as well as modification or repeal of certain business deductions and credits.
-Notwithstanding the reduction in the U.S. corporate income tax rate, the overall impact of TCJA remains uncertain, in part because the Treasury Regulations implementing the law have not yet been issued, and our results of operations, cash flows and financial condition could be adversely affected.
+We are continuing to evaluate the overall impact of the TCJA, particularly as additional guidance is released by the U.S. Treasury and various tax jurisdictions.
+Any changes in tax laws or regulations could adversely affect our results of operations, cash flows and financial condition.